jimdigriz/gaele/README.md

 This makes for a simple, fire-and-forget and cost effective solution when compared to other existing documented approaches described by the community.

-`GAELE` (Google App Engine - Let's Encrypt) is a version two client.
+`gaele` (Google App Engine - Let's Encrypt) is a version two client.

 ## Related Links